-Going for a Boat Ride?
+Going for a Boat Ride in Jersey City, NJ?
 Be Careful Before Going Out on the Water

 Is it safe enough yet to say we’re finally in spring?
 With the weather getting warmer and warmer each day (finally), thoughts are beginning to turn to the summertime.
 And one of the best outdoor activities is enjoying a day out on the water.
 But be careful — a boating accident can leave you severely injured.

 According to the U.S. Coast Guard, boating fatalities had increased from 2013 to 2014 by 8.9 percent.
 As did injuries, from 2,620 to 2,678.
 Although these numbers are set record lows for boating accidents, the fatality rate is still pretty high – a 10.6 percent increase in 2014 from the previous year.
 The five primary contributing factors in fatal boating accidents were:

 - Inattention by the operator

 All of these factors can be avoided as long as you take simple precautions before going out on the water.
 Here’s a few safety tips to keep in mind as you enjoy a day out on the boat: